Jake Delhomme

-Early years
+Early life

 Delhomme was born to Jerry and Marcia Delhomme, both Cajuns.
 Delhomme's grandfather bred horses, and his father was a jockey who began racing at eight years old.
 Delhomme has called horses his "first love", and he, his father, and his brother own and train thoroughbreds.
 Delhomme played both quarterback and defensive back for Teurlings Catholic; he made the all-state team in high school not as quarterback, but on defense.
 In addition, Delhomme was a scholar serving as Senior Beta Club president of his chapter in Louisiana.

 College career

 Delhomme played college football for the University of Louisiana at Lafayette, then named the University of Southwestern Louisiana, his mother's alma mater.
 The only true freshman quarterback to start for a Division I school in 1993, his passer efficiency rating ranked second among NCAA freshmen quarterbacks.
 Playing on a team with future NFL wide receiver Brandon Stokley and offensive lineman Anthony Clement, the Ragin' Cajuns won the Big West Conference twice, and finished with three winning seasons.
 During his senior year, he led the Ragin' Cajuns to an improbable win over highly favored Texas A&M 29–22.

 Delhomme finished his career as the school's all-time passing leader in yards and touchdowns.
 He started the last 43 games of his career, which was the longest among active quarterbacks at the time.
 Upon graduating, he was ranked 22nd in NCAA history for passing yards and 28th in total offense.
 He was inducted into the school's Athletic Hall of Fame in 2006.